The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Table of Contents

-Wherever it is not possible to connect a conventional toilet, dry composting toilets are a modern, sustainable and mobile alternative.
+Wherever it is not possible to connect a conventional toilet, composting toilets are a modern, sustainable and mobile alternative.
 The name says it all: the toilet works without water, the waste is separated by a special insert and fed into two separate containers.
-The urine flows into a canister, while the large business ends up in a bin lined with a bin liner.
-The dry composting toilet does not use chemical additives.
+The urine flows into a canister, while the solid waste ends up in a bin lined with a bin liner.
+The composting toilet does not use chemical additives.
 Instead, the use of litter ensures that no unpleasant odours develop.

-Why is it worth using a dry composting toilet?
+Why is it worth using a composting toilet?

-The advantages of a dry composting toilet at a glance
+The advantages of a composting toilet at a glance

 Environmentally friendlyDry composting toilets do not use chemical additives and instead rely on sustainable litter materials.
 This makes them a contemporary alternative to the conventional camping toilet.

-Autarkic and mobileDry composting toilets do not require a connection to the sewage system.
+Autarkic and mobileComposting toilets do not require a connection to the sewage system.
 This gives you the freedom to enjoy the comfort of your own toilet wherever the installation of a conventional toilet is not possible.
 In addition, their compact dimensions make them very easy to transport and therefore mobile.
-By the way, with a dry composting toilet you can leave the waste disposal stations to the left.
-You no longer need them. 😉
+With a composting toilet, you can completely bypass chemical waste disposal stations—there’s no need for them anymore. 😉

-OdourlessBy using litter, not only are poop smells avoided, but with a dry composting toilet you will never again have to smell the typical chemical smell when emptying and cleaning.
-Why exactly fresh urine is odorless and why the big business in a separation toilet remains odorless, you can find out here.
+OdourlessBy using litter, not only are unpleasant odours avoided, but with a composting toilet you will never again have to smell the typical chemical smell when emptying and cleaning.
+Learn why fresh urine is odourless and how solid waste in a separation toilet remains free from unpleasant odours here.

-Keep it simple, keep it convenient.
-Dry composting toilets are reduced to the essentials and are therefore child's play to use and clean.
-Without unnecessary frills but still with the comfort of your own private toilet, you can experience the feeling of pooping at home everywhere.
+Designed for simplicity and convenience: Composting toilets are reduced to the essentials and are therefore incredibly easy to use and clean.
+Without unnecessary frills, but with the comfort of a private toilet, you can enjoy the convenience of home wherever you are.

-What materials does a dry composting toilet consist of?
+What materials does a composting toilet consist of?

 Stainless steel is more resistant than plastic and offers a longer service life.
 However, it is also more expensive and heavier, which can make transport and installation more difficult.
 Especially when every gram of weight matters in the van, stainless steel can be a showstopper.

 With its lowered shape and its two openings, the separation insert ensures that the solids and the liquids are collected separately.
 Through the simple principle of gravity, solid waste falls into the designated container, while urine runs into the canister.
-This prevents the big and small business from being mixed together, which can lead to unpleasant odours.
+This prevents the solid waste and liquids from being mixed together, which can lead to unpleasant odours.

-Using a dry composting toilet is child's play: Lift the lid, take a seat and let it run in a relaxed manner.
+Using a composting toilet is incredibly easy: Lift the lid, take a seat and use the toilet comfortably.
 To make emptying the container as easy as possible, line the solids container with a bin liner.
 Before the first session, put a cup of litter in the bag.
 As with a conventional toilet, you simply throw the toilet paper into the solids container.

 At the end of your session, sprinkle your solid waste with two more cups of litter to speed up the drying process.
 When the solid waste bin is full, remove the bin liner, tie it tightly and dispose of it in the residual waste.
 It is also possible to compost the solids under certain conditions.

 You can empty the urine canister in any toilet that is connected to the sewage system, regardless of whether it is at a campsite, a rest stop or a car park with a toilet.
-If you have a spare canister with you, you can take the liquid gold home with you and empty it in the toilet at home if your journey is not too long.
-Diluted, you can also use your little business as fertiliser.
+If you have a spare canister with you, you can take the liquids home with you and empty it in the toilet at home if your journey is not too long.
+Diluted, you can also use your number one as fertiliser.
 This variant is particularly interesting for all those who have a garden or allotment plot with the appropriate plants.

 Solids removal

 The easiest way to dispose of the solids is in the residual waste.
-This is not a problem in this country.
-Dog poop bags or nappies are also disposed of in household waste.
+Dog waste bags or nappies are also disposed of in household waste.
 In other countries, the regulations may vary.
-It is best to find out about this before you start your trip.
+Be sure to adhere to local regulations and best practices when disposing of your waste.

 Solids composting